vaidehi117/fakebook-project/README.md

 # Fakebook Project

  Fakebooks is a Shady Social Experience.
-A knockoff version of the popular social networking app, designed to mimic the appearance of the original but l acking in genuine functionality and security.
+A knockoff version of the popular social networking app, designed to mimic the appearance of the original but lacking in genuine functionality and security.

 # Preview